What do you do if you think you need a lawyer? CII can help.

-The CII's activities are designed to:
+The CII's activities are informational in nature and are designed to:

 - Highlight legal and other risks facing CIA and intelligence community employees arising out of their employment, and